 You have your passions down, but that is not always enough.
 For you to be a successful entrepreneur, you need to consider your hobbies and skills as well.

 What are the things that you are particularly good at?
 What do you find yourself doing during your free time?
 For example, if you make jewelry crafts, it might be a good incentive to open an online store.
-Perhaps you do web design on the side.
+Are you a savvy social media expert?
+Explore social media management.
+Or perhaps you do web design on the side.
 Maybe you could start a web design business.

 Trends are a good place to go for inspiration.
 What are the most popular online businesses nowadays?
 What do they have to offer for potential customers?
 Is it something that you could offer as well?
 Look within the trends, and see how you can fit them against your hobbies and passions.